d4dhanala/React-Super-Props/README.md

 - Clone or Fork this Repo.
 Run npm install to add node_modules.

-- Run `yarn start` and make sure your page loads.
+- Run `npm start` and make sure your page loads.

 ## Instructions